 - Thanks to many recent rulings, it is now accepted that there is no requirement for nucleus or ancestral joint family assets for the HUF to exist.

-- Women in the family, if they want, can gift property in her name (or assets bought in her name by herself or her natal family) can make a gift of towards the HUF.
+- Women in the family, if they want, can gift property in her name (or assets bought in her name by herself or her natal family) can make a gift towards the HUF.

-Drawbacks of HUF Setup:
+Drawbacks of HUF Setup

 - A Hindu Undivided Family (HUF) is formed by design when one marries.
-But to be documented by income tax officials, it should show some kind of money-spinning asset and this can only be in the form of a gift from a close kin or via a Will for every HUF member.
+But to be documented by income tax officials, it should show some kind of money-spinning asset and this can only be in the form of a gift from close kin or via a Will for every HUF member.

 - An HUF is not allowed to become an equal partner in any company.
-The Karta (head of family) or even an HUF member is allowed to represent the HUF in an enterprise.
+The Karta (head of the family) or even a HUF member is allowed to represent the HUF in an enterprise.
 Women can also do that.
 But the income earned can be taxed as it falls under the category of the ‘HUF income’.

-- If you form an HUF with the sole aim of saving on tax, it may work only in the beginning.
+- If you form a HUF with the sole aim of saving on tax, it may work only in the beginning.
 As the HUF strength escalates with passing years, technical hitches do too.
 Also, if the income tax department gets wind of this, they might take action against the HUF.

 - An HUF can be broken only if all the concerned party agrees to it.

-- HUF works only if you are earning a lot (high income level) from numerous sources.
+- HUF works only if you are earning a lot (high-income level) from numerous sources.